-Re-purposing magazine pages provided me with colorful “art” at no added cost.
+Re-purposing magazine pages for a dining room picture wall provided me with colorful “art” at no added cost.

-Last week, I showed the progress I’d made on the magazine picture wall I had been planning for the wood-paneled wall over the dry sink in my dining room/sunroom.
-The 8-foot-wide by 5-foot-high space sits between two sets of French doors, one that leads into the living room and the into the kitchen.
+Last week, I showed the progress I’d made on the dining room picture wall using magazine pages.
+I had been planning this for the wood-paneled wall over the dry sink in my dining room/sunroom.
+The 8-foot-wide by 5-foot-high space sits between two sets of French doors, one that leads into the living room and the kitchen.

 The quirk is that it only can be seen from when someone is facing away from the view outdoors instead of through one of the 13 windows that overlook the yard and the woods.
 As a result, the pictures reflect light and even objects in the yard.

 Here’s how it looks from the sofa at one end of the room.

 And here’s how it looks standing just to the left of the dining table.